ClarkGH/fb-cc/README.md

 This is the main HTML file.
 2. src/main.js
 This is the main javascript file for the react application
-3. src/App/
+3. src/App/components/MagicButton.js
-All other javascript component files live in here
+Functional re-usable component